xmonader/letsbuildacompiler-pretty/src/tutor01_introduction.md

 through a lot of boiler plate.
 Chief among these  is  the use of single-character tokens, with no embedded spaces,  for  the early design work.
-I figure that  if  I  can get a parser to recognize and deal with I-T-L, I can  get  it  to do the same with IF-THEN- ELSE.
+I figure that  if  I  can get a parser to recognize and deal with I-T-L, I can  get  it  to do the same with IF-THEN-ELSE.
 And I can.
 In the second "lesson,"   I'll  show  you just how easy it  is  to  extend  a  simple parser to handle tokens of arbitrary length.
 As another  trick,  I  completely  ignore file I/O, figuring that  if  I  can  read source from the keyboard and